MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 Each top-level group might include unique elements or sub-keys that are specific to that group ([special keys](#special-keys)).
 However, other keys like `send_to_api` are meant to attach functionality that is more generic and therefore can be used in different top-level groups.
 To save time and [not repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) throughout this documentation, we provide a "[Common keys](#common-keys)" section in advance, and any such keys found throughout this document are referred back to their definition.

 There is a third type of keys ([custom keys](#custom-keys)), which depend on the data and, therefore, their names vary according to the use case.
-The designer can name these keys in the data structure at their convenience.
+The API designer can name these keys in the data structure at their convenience.
 Let's take a look at the following example where custom keys are used:
 ```py
 {
     'categories': {